koenvo/python-experiments/free-threading/README.md

 Multiprocessing:         10.625s  (4.41x speedup, 44.1% efficiency)
 ```

-With the GIL, threading provides no speedup for CPU-bound tasks.
+With the GIL (both Python 3.13 and 3.14), threading provides no speedup for CPU-bound tasks.
+The performance improvement requires both Python 3.14 AND the free-threaded build (3.14t).

 ### Key Findings